 We hope that you will like what you see and once you have decided on your new home the process is simple.
 Our team are here to help and will talk you through the reservation procedure.
-You will be required to complete your referencing forms and once you have paid your agency fee you’ve taken the first step towards moving into your new home
+You will be required to complete your referencing forms and once you have paid your holding deposit, you’ve taken the first step towards moving into your new home.

 We’ve made sure it’s easy for you to contact us, you can do this in 4 ways: